mcauley-penney/OSL-repo-extractor/docs/OSL-repo-extractor.md

     The extractor will not look at PR's that are closed and not merged.

 - The `range` value discusses the actual item numbers you want to gather data from.
-If you want data from PR #270 up to PR #280 in a given repository, give [270, 280] to the range key, as above.
+If you want data from PR #270 up to PR #280 in a given repository, give `[270, 280]` to the range key, as above.
 The range behaves [x, y]; it is inclusive of both values.

 - The `fields` keys discuss what pieces of data you want to gather from the objects in the given range.
 The extractor will merge gathered data.
 If you collected one piece of data for a range of API items, e.g. the `body` of a set of PR's, but now want to collect the `title` of those same PR's, you can simply add the correct field, `title`, to the `pr_fields` list and the extractor will collect that data and merge it with the already existing JSON dictionary at the current output.

     - **You do not need to ask for:**
-        - issue numbers
-        - PR numbers
+        - issue/PR numbers
         - a PR's merged status

       Those pieces of data are mandatory when collecting data for those API item types, meaning that they will always be collected when collecting data on their respective item. *You do not need to attempt to provide them as arguments to the configuration file's "fields" lists.*